philipsahli/django-golive/README.md

         BROKER_URL = os.environ['GOLIVE_BROKER_URL']

-Built-In Stack's
+Built-In Stacks
 -------------

 ### Classic

 The very basic Django-Stack installed on your self-hosted platform ([Ubuntu] or [Debian], [Redhat] or [CentOS]):

-- Role 'WEB_HOST' (Nginx Frontent-Webserver)
+- Role `WEB_HOST` (Frontend Webserver)

-golive.layers.web.NginxSetup
+   - golive.layers.web.NginxSetup

-- One or many `APPHOST`'s (Python-Procs for Django with builtin's server)
+- One or many `APP_HOST`'s (Python-Procs for Django with builtin's server)

-golive.layers.web.NginxSetup
+   - golive.layers.web.NginxSetup

-- `DBHOST` (database server with Postgresql)
+- One `DB_HOST` (database server with Postgresql)

 **See Stack-File [here][example-stackfile]**

 ### ClassicGunicorned

-This Stack is inherited from 'Classic', but uses [Gunicorn] to run the project behind [Nginx].
+This Stack is inherited from `Classic`, but uses [Gunicorn] to run the project behind Nginx.
 The Components list difference:

-- One or many Apphosts (Python-Procs for Django with Gunicorn)
+- `APP_HOST` (Python-Procs for Django with Gunicorn)
+   - golive.layers.app.DjangoSetupGunicorn

+- `WEB_HOST` (Proxing to Gunicorn)
+   - golive.layers.web.NginxProxySetup

+### Gunicelery

+If you need asynchronous work done with celery, this stack is the right one for you.
+In addition to `Classicgunicorned` it needs to more roles:

+- Role `QUEUE_HOST` (Rabbitmq server)

+  - golive.layers.queue.RabbitMqSetup

+- Role `WORKER_HOST` (Doing the asynchronous work)

+  - golive.layers.app.WorkerSetup
+  - golive.layers.app.WorkerCamSetup

 Add-ons
 -------------